libretro/docs/docs/library/dolphin.md

 ## Directories

-In addition to the aforementioned 'dolphin-emu' directory, the dolphin-libretro core also creates a folder structure similar to that used by the standalone Dolphin emulator in RETROARCH_SAVES_FOLDER/User.
+In addition to the aforementioned `RETROARCH_SYSTEM_FOLDER/dolphin-emu` directory, the dolphin-libretro core also creates a folder structure similar to that used by the standalone Dolphin emulator in `RETROARCH_SAVES_FOLDER/dolphin-emu/User`.
 In this structure, you can access/edit most of the same functionality you would find in the standalone Dolphin emulator and can even copy some files--such as GAME.ini and save files--back and forth between the dolphin-libretro core and the standalone Dolphin emulator.

 ## Geometry and timing